-Fact: CoQ10 works for all cells your body.
+Fact: CoQ10 works for all cells in your body.

-The benefits of CoQ10 for heart health and for those people taking statin medications are well-documented.
-However, if you know a bit about how CoQ10 works in general, you can see that it may be beneficial for almost every cell in your body.
+The benefits of CoQ10 for supporting heart health are well-documented.
+However, if you know how CoQ10 works in general, you can see that it may be beneficial for almost every cell in your body.

 Cells are the building blocks of life, and CoQ10 plays a significant role in cell function.
 When we eat food, those nutrients must be converted into a form of energy that cells can use.
 This conversion process is called cellular respiration.
 A majority of cellular respiration happens within the mitochondria, an organelle often called the “powerhouse” of the cell.

-Cellular respiration involves a number of different complex processes to extract energy from nutrients.
+Cellular respiration involves several different complex processes to extract energy from nutrients.
 One of these processes is called the electron transport chain (ETC).
 The ETC relies heavily on CoQ10 to help carry electrons through its different stages.
-If CoQ10 levels are low, cells produce energy in a less efficient way.
+If CoQ10 levels are low, cells produce energy less efficiently.

 In addition to helping in the ETC, CoQ10 is a powerful antioxidant.
 Antioxidants are substances that protect cells from damaging reactions.
 Highly reactive molecules, or free radicals, can cause lots of damage to the cell.

-As an antioxidant, CoQ10 can help neutralize free radicals and possibly reduce any damage they may cause.
+As an antioxidant, CoQ10 can help neutralize free radicals and support the health of all cells in your body.

 Myth 4: The best form of CoQ10 for fertility is ubiquinol.